Tuesday, August 31, 2010

 The Most Amazing Photo Of A Toilet

-This is astonishing!
+This is pretty amazing!
 There are many names that could fit this phenomenon: coincidence; synchronicity; serendipity; acausal connecting principle; even a glitch in The Matrix -- call it what you will, but it's proof that there truly is order everywhere (to what purpose I cannot imagine -- call it Random Order, perhaps)!

 I took the following photos back in 2008, on my vacation trip to Seoul, South Korea.
 Now, Seoul is located in mountainous terrain (well, most of Korea is).
 There are hills and mountains within and surrounding the city, and the most prominent of these is Namsan, 'South Mountain'.